 Unlike many airport lounges, American Express Centurion lounges do not require passengers to be flying with a certain airline or alliance, as opposed to Maple Leaf Lounges for example where you must be flying on a Star Alliance flight.

 Thus, this creates added flexibility since you can be flying any flight, on any airline, in any fare class, and access a Centurion lounge if you are departing from an airport that has one.

 However, the caveat is that the only way to access an American Express Centurion lounge is by holding an eligible American Express credit card with a same-day boarding pass.
 While access is complimentary for cardholders, there are only a handful of cards on either side of the border that grant Centurion access and they come with a premium price.

 Canadian American Express Credit Cards

-The American Express Platinum card earns Membership Rewards and offers cardholders a variety of benefits including an annual $200 travel credit, complimentary airport lounge access, and instant elite status with many hotel loyalty programs.
+The American Express Platinum card earns Membership Rewards and offers cardholders a variety of benefits including an annual $200 travel credit, complimentary airport lounge access, an annual $200 dining credit, and instant elite status with many hotel loyalty programs.